MetroGS: Efficient and Stable Reconstruction of Geometrically Accurate High-Fidelity Large-Scale Scenes: Limitation and Discussion

-While our method successfully delivers efficient training, accurate geometry, and high rendering quality for large-scale scene reconstruction, it still presents the following limitations: Firstly, due to hardware constraints, memory consumption remains the primary bottleneck limiting the training scale, which to some extent weakens the model's potential performance.
-Therefore, it is necessary to introduce techniques such as advanced pruning~\cite{mallick2024taming} and cache management~\cite{zhao2025clm} to mitigate memory challenges.
-Additionally, our method is based on 2DGS.
-Although it achieves excellent geometric reconstruction, its upper bound for rendering quality may still lag behind 3DGS.
-To address this, future work could consider introducing a new geometry representation similar to~\cite{jiang2025halogs} for complete decoupling of geometry and appearance to further realize improved geometric accuracy and rendering performance.
+Although our method achieves efficient training, accurate geometry, and high-quality rendering for large-scale scene reconstruction, it still has several limitations.
+First, due to hardware constraints, memory consumption remains the primary bottleneck limiting the training scale, which in turn restricts the model’s performance upper bound.
+Therefore, it is necessary to incorporate techniques such as advanced pruning~\cite{mallick2024taming} and cache management~\cite{zhao2025clm} to alleviate memory pressure.
+In addition, our method is based on 2DGS.
+While it demonstrates strong performance in geometric reconstruction, its upper bound in rendering quality may still fall short of 3DGS.
+To address this, future work could explore introducing new geometric representations similar to~\cite{jiang2025halogs} to achieve full decoupling of geometry and appearance, thereby further improving both geometric accuracy and rendering quality.

 Furthermore, as shown in the mesh results of the street-view scene in Fig.~\ref{fig-mc}, although our method achieves better overall performance, some limitations remain.
 Our results contain fewer floaters, indicating higher geometric accuracy, and benefit from pointmap to produce more complete reconstructions.
 However, training under street-view settings is more prone to exceeding GPU memory limits.
 A likely reason is that a large number of occluded Gaussians are still involved in rendering throughout the entire training process, leading to increased memory consumption.
 To ensure training stability, we introduce scale regularization, which, however, results in a limited number of large-scale Gaussians.
 This negatively affects the geometric quality of ground regions, leading to insufficient depth continuity and completeness.
 In addition, we adopt the median depth in 2DGS, which improves robustness but also compromises depth smoothness to some extent.
 These issues remain important directions for future improvement.